X Icon

 This blog is a preview of our Rug Pull Report — available now.
 Download your copy today.

-The rug pull is the most common scam in crypto, with over 200,000 scams created and 2 million investors rug-pulled.
+The rug pull is the most common crime in crypto, with more than 300,000 scam tokens created and 2 million investors defrauded.
 This is greater than the number of investors harmed by the collapses of FTX, Celsius, and Voyager combined.

 But what is a rug pull, exactly?
 And how do they work?